FREE SHIPPING on orders over $75 International: over $250

 How about ZiSha's renowned heat-retaining properties?

 Hmmm, I don't know about that.
-In fact, Yixing clay's heat retention abilities are no better than those of other clays.
+In fact, Yixing clay's heat retention is no better than that of other clays.
 If anything, inside of ZiSha ores, ZhuNi is best at retaining heat.
 But even in the case of ZhuNi, there is hardly anything outstanding in this regard.

 There are many concerns about fake ZiSha teapots.
 How can one tell a genuine ZiSha from a fake one?